 You may either vote "For" any or all of the proposed nominees to the Board or you may "Withhold" your vote for any nominee you specify.
 Proxies cannot be voted for a greater number of persons than the nominees named in this Proxy Statement.
-With regard to your advisory vote on how frequently we should solicit stockholder advisory approval of executive compensation, you may vote for any one of the following: "One Year," "Two Years," or "Three Years," or you may abstain from voting on that matter.
 For each of the other matters to be voted on, you may vote "For" or "Against," or abstain from voting.